AasthaSinha19/Student-Depression-Analysis/README.md

-#<h1 align="center">🔍 Project Title: Student Depression Analysis Using AI/ML</h1>
+<h1 align="center">🔍 Project Title: Student Depression Analysis Using AI/ML</h1>
 <p align="center">
   A Machine Learning project analyzing key factors behind student depression using real-world lifestyle, academic, and psychological data.
 </p>

 ## 📌 Overview

 Mental health is a growing concern among students.
 This project leverages **AI and ML** to predict student depression based on features like **academic pressure, sleep duration, CGPA, suicidal thoughts, and financial stress**.
 Using Python-based data processing, visualization, and classification models, this notebook uncovers patterns that impact student well-being.

-🎯 Objective:
-To analyze and predict student depression using various features like:

-Academic Pressure
-Sleep Duration
-Financial Stress
-CGPA
-Suicidal Thoughts
-Family History
-Lifestyle and Demographic Factors

-✨ Key Features
+## 🎯 Key Features

- 📊 **Exploratory Data Analysis (EDA):** Visual insights into depression patterns
+ 📊 **Exploratory Data Analysis (EDA):**

 -The dataset is read properly.
 -Missing value checks were conducted.
 -Categorical features like Gender, City, Profession, etc., are identified.
 -Data types are inferred correctly and converted where needed.

- 🤖 **ML Classification Models:**Models implemented : Logistic Regression, Random Forest, and KNN
+ 🤖 **ML Classification Models:**

+ -Models implemented : Logistic Regression, Random Forest, and KNN

 - Each model includes:
 - Splitting of data (train-test)
 - Accuracy and classification reports
 - Confusion Matrix Visualization.

- 🧼 **Preprocessing:** Label encoding, null handling, feature selection
+ 🧼 **Preprocessing:**

-- Label Encoding/Categorical mapping is applied for model readiness.
+- Label Encoding/Categorical mapping is applied for model readiness alongwith null handling.
 - Features and target are selected appropriately.

- 📈 **Visualization:** Clear visual correlation between stressors and depression
+ 📈 **Visualization:**

 - Visuals are used to explore:
 - Depression level vs CGPA, sleep duration, academic pressure
 - Countplots and barplots for depression by various categories